 This setting is optional.
-If you choose not to set it, PE searches for the user in the base DN (example:
+If you choose not to set it, PE will search for the user in the base DN (example:

 ou=Puppet,dc=example,dc=com).
 Setting a user RDN is helpful in the following situations:

 - When you experience long wait times for operations that contact the directory service (either when logging in or importing a group for the first time).
-Specifying a user RDN reduces the number of entries that are searched.
+Specifying a user RDN will reduce the number of entries that are searched.

 - When you have more than one entry under your base DN with the same login value.

 Note: It is not currently possible to specify multiple user RDNs.
-If you want to filter RDNs when constructing your query, we suggest creating a new lookup user who only has read access for the users and groups you want to use in PE.
+If you would like to filter RDNs when constructing your query, we suggest creating a new lookup user who only has read access for the users and groups you would like to use in PE.

 These settings are used by PE to query the directory service for groups.